One big advantage of using Canny is you can organize customer feedback.

 In this case, we recommend creating separate boards for each product.

 This way, each product has its own “home” for feedback.
 Product managers can focus on the feedback relevant to them by going directly to their board.

-A good example of this is Canny ourselves.
+A good example of this us, here at Canny.
 We have some fairly distinct product areas (feedback, roadmap, changelog) but we don’t have dedicated product managers for each.